 How to Tell If Your Radiator Needs Maintenance

-Even in the summer months, it is important to make sure that your heating system is working effectively, ready for when the weather turns colder.
-Radiators play a vital role in heating up your home or office during the winter but like any other appliance, radiators also require maintenance to ensure that they work efficiently, heating your space when you need it most, whilst also reducing your carbon footprint and energy bills.
-Read on as we take a closer look at some signs that your radiator may need maintenance.
+Even in the summer, it is important to ensure that your heating system is working effectively and ready for when the weather turns colder.
+Radiators play a vital role in heating up your home or office during the winter, but like any other appliance, radiators also require maintenance to ensure that they work efficiently.
+They heat your space when you need it most while also reducing your carbon footprint and energy bills.
+Read on as we look at some signs that your radiator may need maintenance.

 Uneven Heating

 If you notice that some parts of the room are warmer than others, it could be a sign that your radiator needs maintenance.
-Uneven heating could be caused by a build-up of sludge in the radiator, which prevents the hot water from circulating effectively.
+Uneven heating could be caused by a build-up of sludge in the radiator, preventing hot water from circulating effectively.
 It could also be a sign that the radiator needs to be bled to release any trapped air.

 Leaks